argilla-io/biome-text/docs/docs/documentation/basics.md

 ```
 Here we create our vocabulary from scratch using the training data source.
 AllenNLP provides neat abstractions for dealing with multi-feature vocabularies (e.g., chars, words, etc.) and biome.text builds on top of those abstractions to make it easy to create, reuse and extend vocabularies.

-To learn more about `Vocabulary` configuration options and usage, see the [VocabularyConfiguration API docs](../api/biome/text/configuration.md#vocabularyconfiguration)
+To learn more about how to configure and use the `Vocabulary`, see the [VocabularyConfiguration API docs](../api/biome/text/configuration.md#vocabularyconfiguration)

 ## Train
 Once we have everything ready, we can use Pipeline for training our model using the [train](../api/biome/text/pipeline.md#pipeline).
 Going back to our example: